bolotKGS89/acceptance-test-composite/README.md

 ### `VPC_TAGS`:
   * description: tags to apply to the vpc
-  * default:
+  * default: acceptance-test

 ### `AUDIT_AWS_CLOUDTRAIL_OWNER_TAG`:
-  * description: Enter an AWS tag whose value is an email address of owner of the ELB object.
+  * description: Enter an AWS tag whose value is an email address of the owner of the Cloudtrail object.
 (Optional)
   * default: NOT_A_TAG